ChrisZhangcx/TC_hefei/README.md

 This competition aims to label ECGs to diagnose diseases, which is generally researched by multiple organizations.

-I coded about **3 days** to create the whole structure but with trouble to make network really work.
+I coded about *3 days* to create the whole structure but with trouble making network really work.
 So maybe it's time to stop (since I still have many important work to do in hand).

 The main problems I encountered involves: